Democratic Republic of the Congo (KINSHASA) / Zaire

 surcharged stamp from Mini-Sheet of 4 from Zaire 1996.

-In some cases, the color is not enough to hide original country name or the original face value.
+In some cases, not enough ink was used to cover up completely the old name or face value.

 Original stamp of the dinosaur, Scutellosaurus.

 Zaire 1996, MiNr.: 1140, Scott: 1451a (?)